 Translated by Anton Hur

-Written by the author with the goal to share her story with others and assure people that they are not the only ones suffering through it, this book is a depiction of what it feels like to live with depression, embracing it and taking the right steps to overcome it.
+Written by the author to share her story with others and assure people that they are not the only ones suffering through it, this book is a depiction of what it feels like to live with depression, embrace it and take the right steps to overcome it.
 Depression can be lonely, without anyone to reach out to.
 It is scary and frightening.
 This book is an attempt by the author to convey her feelings and connect with the readers.

 I Want to Die, But I Want to Eat Tteokbokki is defined by many readers as a book “to keep close and reach for in the times of darkness.”
 It is the author’s honest effort to communicate her feelings to the readers.